haiwera-silk-cd/magento-devdocs/guides/v2.2/mtf/mtf_entities/mtf_typified-element.md

 ### Use {#use}

-Typified elements are used in the [FTF blocks].
+典型元素s are used in the [FTF blocks].
 Use a `find()` method to find an element.
 This method is declared in the [SimpleElement] class:

 ``` php?start_inline=1